Chelsea star Jorginho named UEFA Men's Player of the Year

 What other awards were handed out?

-Prizes were presented by UEFA in a variety of categories, marking out players in each position as well as the best coach.
+Prizes were presented by UEFA in a variety of categories during and following Wednesday's Champions League group stage draw, marking out players in each position as well as the best coach.

 Unsurprisingly, Chelsea as reigning Champions League winners figured highly, with Edouard Mendy named Goalkeeper of the Year and N'Golo Kante winning the award for best midfielder.